RealismusModding/FS17_seasons/README.md

 Please join us on [Slack](http://slack.realismusmodding.com) to discuss any changes you wish to make via pull requests, otherwise they are likely to be rejected, except for translations.

 ## For map makers
-For a better game experience, custom maps should add two new density layers: one snow mask and one salt layer.
+For a better game experience, custom maps should add one new density layer: Seasons mask.
 See [here](https://github.com/RealismusModding/FS17_seasons/wiki/Info-for-Map-Makers) for more information, or join our [Slack](http://slack.realismusmodding.com).

 ## Features